Trading indices vs forex: what are the main differences and what can you trade?

 What are the ways to trade indices and forex?

-With us, you’ll trade indices and forex pairs using our derivative products:
+With us, you’ll trade indices and forex pairs using CFDs:

-- You can get exposure using CFDs and trade on the spot (cash) price if you have a short-term outlook or use futures and options markets to take a long-term position.
+You can get exposure using CFDs and trade on the spot (cash) price if you have a short-term outlook or use futures and options to take a long-term position.
+With CFDs, you can also hedge your position.

-- CFD trading on forex involves buying and selling contracts to exchange the difference on price from the point at which the contract is opened, to when it’s closed.
-Additionally, CFDs are popular because they’re also leveraged, and in some territories you can offset any losses against profits for capital gains tax (CGT) purposes1
+CFD trading on forex involves buying and selling contracts to exchange the difference on price from the point at which the contract is opened, to when it’s closed.
+Additionally, CFDs are popular because they’re also leveraged.*

 Forex trading vs indices trading: key similarities and differences

-Explore the benefits and risks of trading forex and indices while looking at why you’d choose one over another:
+Explore the benefits and risks of trading forex vs indices and look at why you’d choose one over another:

 Forex trading vs indices trading: key similarities